It’s rhubarb harvest season!

 Rhubarb isn’t a vegetable like carrots or beets, where you only get to eat the same plant once per season.

 If you know how to responsibly harvest your mature rhubarb plant, it will continue to come back year after year and actually get bigger and stronger the older it gets.

 How to harvest rhubarb stalks

-Remove the leaf attached the the rhubarb stalk, then you’re ready to prepare it however you prefer.
+Remove that bit, then cut off the leaf attached the the rhubarb stalk on the opposite end, & you’re ready to prepare it however you prefer.

-As long as you don’t over harvest the rhubarb, it should come back year after year for you to enjoy.
+As long as you don’t over harvest it, this low-maintenance edible perennial should come back year after year for you to enjoy.

 One of my favorite rhubarb recipes is a berry rhubarb jam – yum!